Connect with us

 VICKSBURG, Miss – A celestial body burning up on reentry to Earth Saturday night was seen by thousands of people all over the region.

-On Saturday night, at 10:09 p.m. local time, an EarthLink Satellite made it’s planned fall back to Earth.
+On Saturday night, at 10:09 p.m. local time, what was originally reported as an EarthLink Satellite made it’s planned fall back to Earth.
+However it was a Chinese GaoJing 1-02 imaging satellite that fell.
 Numerous people from Mobile, Alabama to DeSoto county and beyond reported seeing the bright object in the night sky.

-According to the database at Aerospace.Org, it was Starlink 3288 making a planned reentry.
+According to the database at Aerospace.Org, Starlink 3288 has it’s planned reentry in the same time period.
 3288 is a first generation Starlink satellite.
-It reentered the atmosphere over the Gulf of Mexico and crossed Mississippi in a northwest path.
-The planned return was one of two Starlink satellites burning up on return to Earth Saturday night.
+The GaoJing 1-02 imaging satellite reentered the atmosphere over the Gulf of Mexico and crossed Mississippi in a northwest path.
+The planned return was one of three satellites burning up on return to Earth.

 Starlink is a “satellite internet constellation” designed to provide internet services worldwide as a part of a larger telecommunications provider.
 The original plan called for over a thousand satellites to cover the Earth in a grid pattern to create an orbital shell.